98 Notable alumni of

 -

-Antonio Ethan Gates is an American former professional football player who was a tight end for the San Diego / Los Angeles Chargers during his entire career in the National Football League (NFL).
+Antonio Ethan Gates Jr. is an American former professional football player who spent his entire 16-year career as a tight end for the San Diego / Los Angeles Chargers of the National Football League (NFL) from 2003 to 2018.
 He was named to the Pro Bowl eight times and was a six-time All-Pro selection.
-He retired on January 14, 2020, after 16 years with the Chargers.
-On February 6, 2025, Gates was elected to the Pro Football Hall of Fame.
+Gates was inducted to the Pro Football Hall of Fame in 2025.

 -